A complete data breakdown — traffic, conversions, and revenue

 The first section of the About the Project document talks about the brand.
 We explain the company and the product to our writers and editors and include the company’s mission, vision, and values.

 The second section describes the product manufacturing philosophy.
 We explain the actual food created, the approach to doing it, specific advantages over competitors, etc. In this case, that meant science-backed documentation of the product’s superiority over the competition.
-Then, we explain how the subscription service works.
-This section is important because we really needed to communicate why this product is unlike anything else on the market.

 This is also a part of the About the Project document that was revised multiple times in the first and second months of the campaign because we don’t expect our writing and editing team to understand the intricacies of chemical compounds or food nutrients right away.
-We don’t expect the content and marketing teams to have the knowledge that the founders have.

 The How It Works section here provides details on the service step-by-step so we know how to explain the subscription services advantages to potential buyers.